Nguyễn Thanh Long: Prosecution, arrest and conviction

 On 7 June 2022, the Investigative Department of the Ministry of Public Security announced an extended investigation into the Viet A COVID-19 test kit scandal, which saw multiple high ranking officials arrested on the charges of: "Violating regulations of the law on bidding which leads to serious consequences", "Abuse of power or position in performance of official duties", "Giving Bribes" and "Receiving Bribes".

 Later that evening, alongside former chairman of the Hanoi People's Committee Chu Ngọc Anh and former Deputy Minister of Science and Technology Phạm Công Tạc, Nguyễn Thanh Long was issued a Prosecution Decision, an arrest warrant and a search warrant by the Ministry of Public Security on the charges of "abuse of power or position in performance of official duties".
 He was taken into custody after a 3-hour long search at his private residence.

 On 12 January 2024, he was sentenced to 18 years in prison for taking bribes worth USD 2.25 million.
 He was convicted of colluding with a private medical firm, namely Viet A Technology Corp to sell the COVID-19 test kits at inflated prices.
 He was also quoted by Phap Luat Online Newspaper as having apologised during the trial.
+Long’s sentence was reduced to 17 years following an appeal in May 2024, after he paid towards mitigating the impact of the case.